benmoor28/bazingacoin/README.md

 # bazingacoin
-The cryptocurrency that makes fun of crypto currencies
+The cryptocurrency that makes fun of cryptocurrencies

 bazingacoin is a currency that was made as a joke, (some may say it is a classic pratical joke).